ironboy/4-i-rad-fejk/README.md

 # 4-i-rad-fejk
-Fake repo - that is really really fake - to teach git/github
+Fäke repo - that is really really fake - to teach git/github

 Now I make changes in the README-file.